at-manos/at-manos.github.io/_posts/2025-05-29-pope-network-metrics.md

 ## Betweenness Centrality

-Another metric that they used, was *betweenness centrality*.
+Another metric that they used was *betweenness centrality*.

 The idea is that nodes are important if they lie on many shortest paths **between** nodes; they are a bridge or bottleneck.